 All students entering kindergarten or first grade for the first time and entering sixth and ninth grade must comply with Public Act 81-184, Section 27-8.1 of the School Code of Illinois by having a health examination by a licensed physician.
 Students must also show proof of immunizations as required for entrance into school.
-For students in K, 2 and 6, a dental examination is also required by May 15th of the school year.
-Students (except transfers) will not be permitted to register or attend school until compliance with the health laws is met.
+For students in K, 2, 6 & 9, a dental examination is also required by May 15th of the school year.
+Students (except transfers) will not be permitted to register or attend school until compliance with health laws are met.